PhantomGamesDevelopment/TWM2/README.md

       * As it stands right now, the pulse rifle is one of the weakest weapons in the mod, with the only advantage being the fastest and most accurate semi-auto in the pool
 	  * With the enhancements to the G-41, the pulse rifle will also follow suit, which should make it a more viable choice in mid to long range fights
 	  * Increased the shot damage from 0.2 to 0.38
-	  * Reduced the round rechamber time from 0.3 seconds to 0.1 seconds
+	  * Reduced the round rechamber time from 0.3 seconds to 0.2 seconds
     * S3 Rifle
       * The weapon every player starts with in the mod has remained untouched since the first release of the mod.
 	  * However, after a long hard thought on this one, I feel as if this weapon has actually been acting more like a sniper rifle than a semi-auto.
 	  * With the changes to the G-41 and the Pulse Rifle however, the S3 still needs to be a viable tool, otherwise it will fall flat in the endgame
 	  * The following adjustments have been made
-	    * Reduced the direct impact damage from 0.7 to 0.5
+	    * Reduced the direct impact damage from 0.7 to 0.44
+		* Increased the headshot multiplier from 1.5 to 1.7
+		* Removed the OSK from S3 Rifle Headshots (Sorry!)
 	    * Reduced the round rechamber time from 0.9 seconds to 0.4 seconds
 	    * Removed the delay between round fire and round rechambering (Shaving another 0.2 seconds off the rechamber time)
-	    * Reduced the spread factor from 3:1000 to 2.5:1000
+	    * Increased the spread factor from 3:1000 to 5:1000
+	  * The Specialist S3 Rifle (S3S) for Helljump has recieved the same adjustments
   * Shotguns
     * The buckshot tools of TWM2 have always been in a good place in terms of PvP, however I've noticed a sad trend of these being tossed aside in PvE aspects
     * This update will mainly focus on tuning the damage up a bit in PvE, but balancing the range and spread for PvP.
 	* M1700
 	  * The mod's first shotgun is a powerhouse in close range, with a heavy hitting OHK lurking for anyone foolish enough to come close.
 	  * It's a bit strong in PvP right now, but it doesn't do quite enough in PvE